apache/streampipes/streampipes-extensions/streampipes-processors-geo-jvm/src/main/resources/org.apache.streampipes.processors.geo.jvm.jts.processor.validation.simple/documentation.md

 ## Output

-All events of the validation output.
+All events that match the validation output.

 ### Example